If I Did It: Confessions of the Killer: Transfer of rights

 The rights to the book were held by Lorraine Brooke Associates, a shell corporation set up in the name of Simpson's children.
 Fred Goldman, Ron Goldman's father, sued the corporation for the book rights in order to help satisfy the $33.5 million wrongful death civil suit judgment against Simpson.
 After a California judge ordered the rights to be auctioned off and the proceeds to go to Goldman, Lorraine Brooke Associates filed for bankruptcy in April 2007.

 Fred Goldman then pursued the matter in bankruptcy court.
 In June 2007, a federal judge ruled that Goldman could pursue the publishing rights to Simpson's book.
 In July 2007, a federal bankruptcy judge awarded the rights to the book to the Goldman family.
 As part of the agreement, the Goldmans must pay 10 percent of the first $4 million in gross proceeds to a court-appointed trustee, with most of that money going to the Brown family.
 The Brown family had opposed the deal, asking for a larger share of the proceeds.

+The Chapter 7 bankruptcy of Lorraine Brooke Associates (Case No. 1:07-bk-12641) was overseen by Judge A. Jay Cristol in the Southern District of Florida, with Drew M. Dillworth appointed as trustee.
+The proceedings involved debtor's counsel Brian G. Rich, special counsel Paul J. Battista, Peter T. Haven, and Jonathan G. Polak, as well as Mark S. Roher and the Zee Law Group P.C. representing various interests in the case.